Ssomayaaa/Somaya-Bytewise-Fellowship-Data-Engineering-/README.md

 # Bytewise-Batch3
-This repository contains all the tasks assigned to me for bytewise fellowship program.
+This repository contains all the tasks assigned to me of bytewise fellowship program.